MeatChips/MeatChips/README.md

 ## Hi there 👋
 ### I am MeatChips, a 3rd year Game Developer.
-I'm currently developing a 3D coop adventure game in Unity using Mirror.
+I'm currently developing a 2D survival game

 ## Fun Fact about my name:
 ### My name has been created by merging to random words with each other, there is no further backstory on it.